How to make Word documents accessible

 Complex images: maps, graphs, charts and diagrams

 Maps, charts, graphs, or diagrams are complex images.
-They often include more information than a short alt text phrase can explain.
+Complex images often include more information than alt text can explain.

 Complex images should: